 3 Types Of Web Application Architecture

 Disclaimer: a lot of time passed since this post.
-Now it's time to share a new technical article—revealing the specifics of using Node.js for backend development—which is relevant as of 2018.
+Now it's time to share a new technical article—revealing the web application development principles — which is relevant as of 2019.

 In web development, such terms as ''web app'', ''front-end architecture'', ''Web 2.0'', and ''HTML5 apps'' are often used in a misleading context which doesn't consider the full specifics of implementation and usage of web architectures.
 Today we'll find out more about the web application architecture types in the light of the latest web trends and key issues that matter to software product owners.